 Why Pelangi Kasih (Rainbow of Love)?

 There is a Rainbow of Hope school in Kota Kinabalu, Sabah.
 I did a documentary for Voices of Children, and one of the characters was a young stateless Sulu teacher who volunteers at Rainbow of Hope.
 The school is for stateless children in Sabah, most of whom are from the Sulu people.
-Though we are not connected to them by management or funding, I drew inspiration from them.
+Though we are not connected to them by way of management or funding, I draw inspiration from them.
 Our Rainbow of Love is also a school for the stateless Rohingyas.

 Rainbow because it is many beautiful colours (diversity of people) coming together as One.
 For the rainbow colours all merge to become white light, and with a prism you can split up white light to become many colours.
 In Oneness comes Diversity, and in Diversity comes Oneness.
 This is the unity and interconnectedness of all creations and manifestations, and we and them are part of each other.